SouvickMazumdar/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-a small game designed using java and without graphics.
+A game designed using java and without graphics.
+Enter the row and columns (starting index=1) and computer will play along with you.